hapytex/django-antipatterns/troubleshooting/a-certain-field-does-not-appear-in-the-migrations-and-in-the-database-table.md

-% Certain field does not appear in the migrations and in the database table
+% A certain field does not appear in the migrations and in the database table
 ---
 type: troubleshooting
 tags: [field, column, database]